Skip to main content

 This legal and ethical debate, while important for protecting employee rights, sidesteps the more fundamental biological question ∞ does this model of incentivized participation actually lead to lasting well-being?

 From a physiological perspective, the answer is complex.
 The very act of being pressured, even by a financial reward, can introduce a low-grade stressor into an individual’s life.
-This stress can elevate cortisol, the primary stress hormone, which in turn can disrupt the very hormonal axes the aims to improve.
+This stress can elevate cortisol, the primary stress hormone, which in turn can disrupt the very hormonal axes the wellness program aims to improve.

 There is a certain irony in a system that may inadvertently add a layer of physiological stress in its attempt to promote health.
 This is where the perspective of a clinical translator becomes so important.
 We must look beyond the surface-level transaction of an incentive for a health screening and examine the deeper biological implications.